ErpNetDocs/info/features/my-apps/index.md

 Nowadays everyone comes across an immense variety of activities throughout their work day.

-Based on the role we take in our comapny, we do so much:
+Based on the role we take in our company, we do so much:

 * **Operative Activities** - engaging with tasks, entering and finding information, preparing documentation
 * **Creative Work** - idea generation, brainstorming, project management, authoring content and shaping product design